Search Results for: why i write

 Why game design?

 We believe that gaming is fertile ground for thinking about politics and society.
-Last year, we spoke in more detail about this with game designer Imre Jele, who designed ‘Orwell’s Animal Farm Game’.
+We spoke in more detail about this with game designer Imre Jele, who designed ‘Orwell’s Animal Farm Game’.
 He explains how game design links to Orwell and politics today – and especially, how Orwell’s Animal Farm and video game design are connected through ideas around power and control.

 • Tropico puts the player in charge of an island, and ultimately building a country from scratch.